AdguardTeam/LegalDocs/adguard.com/privacy.html.md

 1. We collect only the information necessary for our products and services to function properly.
 1. AdGuard apps filter traffic locally on your device.
 We don’t know what websites you visit.
 1. AdGuard apps periodically connect to our servers to download filter updates and check your license status.
-1. You are not required to share your personal data with us.
-You can delete your information by deleting your AdGuard account at [my.adguard.com](my.adguard.com) or by sending us a request at <privacy@adguard.com>.
+1. If you have any questions about this Privacy Policy or if you want to exercise any of your rights, please contact us at [privacy@adguard.com](mailto:privacy@adguard.com).

 ## Who we are

 ADGUARD SOFTWARE LIMITED (“We”, “Our” or “Us”) collects and processes your data in accordance with this Privacy Policy and in compliance with the applicable data protection laws.
 This Policy provides you with the necessary information regarding your rights and our obligations, and explains how, why, and when we process your Personal Data.
 Our general principle is to collect only the information that is necessary to provide you with the full functionality of our products and services.
 We strictly follow the principle of “minimization” when processing your data.

-ADGUARD SOFTWARE LIMITED is a company registered in Nicosia, Cyprus, registered office is at Klimentos 41-43, KLIMENTOS TOWER, Flat/Office 25, 1061, Nicosia, Cyprus.
-ADGUARD SOFTWARE LIMITED acts as the data controller when processing your data.
+ADGUARD SOFTWARE LIMITED is a company registered in Limassol, Cyprus, registered office is at Anexartesias and Athinon 79, Nora Court Flat/Office 203–205, 3040 Limassol, Cyprus, and acts as the data controller when processing your data.

-If you have any questions about this Privacy Policy or if you want to exercise any of your rights, please contact us at <privacy@adguard.com>.
+If you have any questions about this Privacy Policy or if you want to exercise any of your rights, please contact us at [privacy@adguard.com](mailto:privacy@adguard.com).

 Please read this Privacy Policy thoroughly.